max21dev/topics-relay/README.md

 ## Usage

-This project is a part of [nip29.com](https://nip29.com) project and has been designed to be used with the [Forums](https://forums.nip29.com) client.
-You may also use this relay in any forums client that supports the [NIP-29](https://github.com/nostr-protocol/nips/blob/master/29.md) by connecting to the following WebSocket URL:
+This project is a part of [nip29.com](https://nip29.com) project and has been designed to be used with the [Topics](https://topics.nip29.com) client.
+You may also use this relay in any topics client that supports the [NIP-29](https://github.com/nostr-protocol/nips/blob/master/29.md) by connecting to the following WebSocket URL:

 ```
-wss://relay.forums.nip29.com
+wss://relay.topics.nip29.com
 ```

 ## Self-hosting